Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Theme 3: Investigating Deeper Causes

-In this experiment, we independently identified both known and novel defects.
-We observed \ORTUnique unique ONNXRunTime errors, of which 6 appear to correspond to open GitHub issues~\cite{pytorchissue78721, onnxruntime9760, onnxruntime17061, onnxruntime11846, onnxruntime12302, onnxruntime12594}.
+\textit{Crashes:} Synthetic models exhibit difficulties when converting to ONNX and loading converted models to the ONNX Runtime.
+We find \TotalConvCrash/\TotalSynModel ($\sim$23\%) \emph{Unsuccessful Conversions}, almost entirely in synthetic models on \code{tf2onnx}.
+These crashes correspond to \UnsucessfulUniqueCrashes unique crash locations.
+Of the \SuccessConvNN/\TotalSynModel ($\sim$77\%) synthetic models that successfully convert, only \SuccessLoadNN/\SuccessConvNN ($\sim$45\%) successfully load into ONNX Runtime.
+We observed \ORTUnique unique ONNX Runtime errors, of which 6 appear to correspond to open GitHub issues~\citep{pytorchissue78721, onnxruntime9760, onnxruntime17061, onnxruntime11846, onnxruntime12302, onnxruntime12594}.
 We disclosed the rest to the engineering teams.
 For most disclosures, we have not yet received a response.
-For one disclosure, which described a model that causes the \code{libc++ abi} to terminate unexpectedly during inference with ONNXRuntime, the response was that it had been (unintentionally) fixed in the development branch.
-It still affects older releases.
-We observed a large fraction of behavioural differences (incorrect output) with synthetic models.
-Compared to real models, which had \FailureHFSemanticTotal instances, synthetic models had \FailureSemanticTotalSyn instances where the inference results exceeded the threshold from~\cref{sec:meth:RQ3}.
+For one disclosure, which described a model that causes the \code{libc++ abi} to terminate unexpectedly during inference with ONNX Runtime, it had been (unintentionally) fixed in the development branch.
+The defect still affects older releases. \textit{Behavioural Differences:} We observed a large fraction of behavioural differences (incorrect output) with synthetic models.
+Compared to real models, which had \FailureHFSemanticTotal instances, synthetic models had \FailureSemanticTotalSyn instances where the inference results exceeded the threshold.
 The majority of these instances were observed in the \code{tf2onnx} converter.
 For both converters, we disclosed such instances to the respective engineering teams (we have not heard a response yet).
+A summary of disclosed issues can be found in the artifact.